 Catherine was born and raised in Massachusetts and lived and worked in Florida for 10 years after obtaining her Master of Arts degree in Applied Behavior Analysis at the University of South Florida.
 She has held multiple management and operations positions within an organization in Florida while continuing to provide direct care to the clients she supervised.

 In addition to her passion for working with children who have a diagnosis of Autism Spectrum Disorder, Catherine also has strong interests in Acceptance and Commitment Therapy and applying the ABA principles to health, sports, and fitness goals.
 Outside of work, Catherine enjoys being active outdoors, traveling, and spending time with her dogs and cats.

 Catherine influences Alternatives ABA’s growth at the national level via her contributions to policy & Procedures, best practices, training components, etc.

-Director of Speech Language Operations
+Regional Director of Speech and Language Pathology

 STEPHANIE FITZGERALD, MS, OTR/L

 Stephanie graduated from Massachusetts College of Pharmacy and Health Sciences University in 2018 with a Master of Science in Occupational Therapy degree.
 While at MCPHS University, Stephanie completed her pediatric fieldwork at Nemours Children’s Hospital, where she provided OT services to children in the outpatient and autism diagnosis clinics.